ffmpeginteropx/FFmpegInteropX/README.md

     - Provide runtime dependencies (dlls) for apps
     - Provide build dependencies for our library

-The easiest way to work with FFmpegInteropX is to add both NuGet packets to your app.
+The easiest way to work with FFmpegInteropX is to add both NuGet packages to your app.
 This allows full usage of all features, without checking out the repo or installing build tools.

 **Advanced users and library developers:** If you want to be able to debug into FFmpegInteropX right from your app, or to work on the library, you need to clone this repository.
-Instead of adding the FFmpegInteropX NuGet packet to your app, you can directly add the `FFmpegInterop\FFmpegInterop.vcxproj` project file to your app solution (it does not matter where the FFmpegInteropX folder is located).
+Instead of adding the FFmpegInteropX NuGet package to your app, you can directly add the `FFmpegInterop\FFmpegInterop.vcxproj` project file to your app solution (it does not matter where the FFmpegInteropX folder is located).
 Then in your main app project, add a reference to the FFmpegInterop project.
 Now you have all the sources directly in your app solution and can debug and enhance the lib.

-**Full blown:** If needed, you can even supply your own custom FFmpeg build to replace our FFmpegInteropX.FFmpegUWP NuGet packet.
+**Full blown:** If needed, you can even supply your own custom FFmpeg build to replace our FFmpegInteropX.FFmpegUWP NuGet package.

 Check out the [build instructions](README-BUILD.md) if you want to manually build FFmpgeInteropX or FFmpeg itself.